citp/privacy-policy-historical/w/wa/war/warbyparker.com.md

-> *The following text is extracted and transformed from the warbyparker.com privacy policy that was archived on 2017-12-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171205185858id_/https%3A//www.warbyparker.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the warbyparker.com privacy policy that was archived on 2018-06-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180628213044id_/https%3A//www.warbyparker.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Warby Parker

 ## Privacy Policy

-## Effective Date: June 28, 2017
+## Effective Date: May 15, 2018

 At Warby Parker, we’re all about helping you see things a little more clearly.
 And we believe that you have a right to know what information we collect from you and how we protect your privacy.
 So we’ve created this Privacy Policy to let you know what to expect when you interact with us.
-To keep things simple, we stick to this Privacy Policy no matter which of our stores, sites, applications, or website features you use or access, as well as any mobile application (each, an “App”) that includes an authorized link to this Privacy Policy (together the stores, our websites and Apps are referred to as the “Services”).
+This Privacy Policy applies to your use of our retail locations, as well as any of our websites, website features, and mobile applications (each, an “App”) that contain a link to this Privacy Policy (together the stores, our websites and Apps are referred to as the “Services”).
 Your use of our Services is also subject to our [Terms of Use](https://web.archive.org/terms-of-use).
+This Privacy Policy does not apply to your use of our Prescription Check mobile application or our in-store Prescription Check service.
+You can find the Privacy Policy that applies to Prescription Check [here](https://web.archive.org/prescription-check-app/privacy-policy).
+Our use of any individually identifiable health information you provide is subject to the requirements of the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”).
+In addition to this Privacy Policy, our [Notice of Privacy Practices](https://web.archive.org/notice-of-privacy-practices) will apply to such information.

 By using our Services, you agree to the collection, use, disclosure, and procedures this Privacy Policy describes.
 Please note that this Privacy Policy does not apply to third party websites (“Third Party Services”), such as Facebook, Twitter, Pinterest, Instagram, Snapchat, and Google+, that we do not own or control, even if you access them through our Services.
 We try to work only with Third Party Services that share our respect for your privacy, but we cannot take responsibility for their practices, content, or privacy policies.
 We encourage you to carefully review the privacy policies of any Third Party Services you access so that you know how they will collect, use, and share your information.

-If you have any questions, please reach out to us at [privacy@warbyparker.com](mailto:privacy@warbyparker.com).
+If you have any questions, please reach out to us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#7b0b09120d1a18023b0c1a0919020b1a09101e0955181416).

 ## 1\.
 What Information does Warby Parker Collect?

  **Information you provide us:**

   *  **When you create an account.** When you create an account with us, you provide a name, email address, and password.
-Your account password isn’t stored by us, and we’ll never have access to it.

   * **When you make a purchase or use our Services.** If you make a purchase, we request information from you to facilitate the transaction and get you the goods.
 You may also provide us with information when you use certain online features, such as Home Try-On or when you book an eye exam.
-This information may include (i) your name, email address, phone number, shipping address, and date of birth, (ii) prescription information, including any images of prescriptions you may provide to us and any information you give us through the pupillary distance measurement function of our Services, (iii) medical history and information about your vision, and (iv) information about the products you try on and purchase.
+This information may include (i) your name, email address, phone number, shipping address, and date of birth, (ii) prescription information, including any images of prescriptions you may provide to us and any information you give us through the pupillary distance measurement function of our Services, (iii) medical history and information about your vision, (iv) information about the products you try on and purchase, and (v) information about other people, such as when you direct us to send a gift card.
 If you provide us with an image of your prescription, we obtain any information that appears on the prescription form.
+You may also provide us with information when you apply for a job through our [Jobs](https://web.archive.org/jobs) page.

-For some online and in-store features, we may ask you to submit a photo of yourself or we may ask your permission to take a photo of you.
+For some online, App, and in-store features, we may ask you to submit (or we may ask your permission to take) a photo, facial scan, or other image of you.

-When you make a purchase, we ask you to provide payment information, which may include payment card information (such as credit card number, type, and expiration date), billing address, and shipping address.
+When you make a purchase, we ask you to provide payment information, which may include payment card information (such as credit card number, type, and expiration date), vision insurance plan information, billing address, and shipping address.
 Our payment processor, which is required by credit card issuers to meet specific security requirements, will collect, store, and process your credit card and other payment information on our behalf using industry-standard security measures.
 We do not store any payment card information.

   *  **When you contact us.** We do everything possible to make sure you have an exceptional shopping experience.
 If you contact us in person, by phone (calling or texting), email, instant message (including Facebook Messenger), live chat, through social media or our App, or by some other means, we may keep a record of your contact information and the content of the communication for later reference.
 When we send you emails, we may track whether you open them to learn how to deliver a better customer experience and improve our Services.
 We receive responses to any survey that you choose to complete for us.